Why Christianity?

 The law of non-contradiction is a very useful tool in helping to arrive at the truth regarding which worldview has more validity.
 For those familiar with the conflicting doctrines of the major world religions, it is rather apparent that they cannot all be true.
 Some are pantheistic, some are polytheistic, and still others are monotheistic.

-Christianity teaches that when a person dies, that person will go to heaven or to hell.
+Christianity teaches that when a person dies, that person will go to heaven or hell.
 Eastern religions say those who die will be reincarnated.
-Now a person could go to heaven or hell, or be reincarnated, but he cannot go to heaven or hell and be reincarnated at the same time.
+Now, a person could go to heaven or hell or be reincarnated, but he cannot go to heaven or hell and be reincarnated at the same time.
 Both views cannot be right.
 One must be wrong.
 We could say the same about each of the doctrines of the various religions.

-So it follows that either A) all of the major world religions are false, or B) only one religion is true.
-Now I will show you why I believe B), and why I believe that Christianity is that one true religion.
+So it follows that either a) all of the major world religions are false, or b) only one religion is true.
+Now I will show you why I believe “b” and why I believe that Christianity is the one true religion.

 For Hindus, the highest of all truths is believed to be the truth of all religions.
-It has been already demonstrated above, in the paragraphs about the law of non-contradiction, this teaching cannot possibly be true.
+As has already been demonstrated above in the paragraphs about the law of non-contradiction, this teaching cannot possibly be true.
 This is why I reject Hinduism.
 Also, Hinduism teaches that our individual identities are part of a large, divine illusion called Maya.
 In other words, we do not really exist as individuals.
-The irrationality of this can be seen by considering this question.
-How could anyone know if they were part of a dream?
+The irrationality of this can be seen by considering this question: How could anyone know if they were part of a dream?
 It is like two characters in your dream asking the question, "Do I exist?"
 How would they test such a thing?

-Everything that they would measure to find out if they were real is not real itself either, only part of the dream.
+Everything that they would measure to find out if they were real is not real itself either; it is only part of the dream.
 How could they have true knowledge of this?
 To put it most simply, does Charlie Brown know he is a cartoon character?
 Of course not.
 It is a ludicrous, incoherent concept.
-That is why in my view Hinduism is disqualified on its face.
+That is why, in my view, Hinduism is disqualified on its face.
 It is obviously false that individual people can have true knowledge that they do not really exist and are just an illusion.
-This is a contradiction and therefore Hinduism must be false.
+This is a contradiction, and therefore Hinduism must be false.

-Probably the oldest religious tradition is that of Animism, found mostly among the so-called "primitive" peoples of the world such as the Native American cultures.
+Probably the oldest religious tradition is that of animism, found mostly among the so-called "primitive" peoples of the world, such as the Native American cultures.
 Animism teaches that the world is populated by a myriad of spirit beings that can be appeased and manipulated through ritual and magic.
-Animism is a large part of the Wiccan belief system and occurs commonly in occult and spiritism circles.
+Animism is a large part of the Wiccan belief system and occurs commonly in occult and spiritistic circles.
 It is also a large factor in the belief in "luck."
 The major weakness of animistic religion is that it is basically non-ethical.

-Since I believe that Jesus is indeed the promised Messiah of the Old Testament, as I will show below, then automatically I must reject Rabbinic/traditional Judaism since they reject Jesus as the Messiah.
+Since I believe that Jesus is indeed the promised Messiah of the Old Testament, as I will show below, I must automatically reject Rabbinic or traditional Judaism since it rejects Jesus as the Messiah.

 Regarding Jesus Christ, the tenants of Christianity are not based on some kind of blind faith -- as some people have claimed.
 In fact, Christianity depends very much on the testimony of eyewitnesses.
 A large portion of the Bible is just that: the eyewitness accounts of people who were actually there.
 Christians do not depend on a single individual's revelation of the truth (as, for example, in Islam and Buddhism).
 In fact, Jesus Christ, the object of the Christian's devotion and the focal point of all Scripture, did not write a single word of the Bible!